xaviergenelin/Data-Channel-Prediction/Reports/Bus.md

 rate of positive words variables.
 The graph returns a scatter plot along with a trend line in order to determine what type of relationship may exist between the data and variables.
-The plot coupled with the trend line should reveal if the variables potential influence one another of if they have a positive or negative relationship.
+The plot coupled with the trend line should reveal if the variables potentially influence one another of if they have a positive or negative relationship.

 ``` r